clescot/kafka-connect-http/docs/project_intention.md

   - advantages :
     - you get the HTTP responses
     - your configuration is easy (configuration of two connectors, but both high-level configurations)
-    - you don't mix different informations in the same topic
   - drawbacks :
     - The only one constraint when you want to get the Http response (i.e using the Sink AND the Source connectors), is to **colocate** in the same Kafka Connect instances both connectors.